-Total facility-reported emissions for cases where a facility's transmission miles are reported in only one state were summed and subtracted from the national emissions estimate.30 To allocate the remaining national emissions by state, the percentage transmission miles by state was calculated (adjusted state transmission miles/adjusted national transmission miles).
-These state percentages were then applied to the adjusted national emissions estimate (national emissions excluding GHGRP-only one state emissions and California emissions).
+Total facility-reported emissions for cases where a facility's transmission miles are reported in only one state and for multi-state facilities that were cross-walked with the HIFLD data were summed and subtracted from the national emissions estimate.39 To allocate the remaining national emissions by state, the percentage of transmission miles by state was calculated (adjusted state transmission miles/adjusted national transmission miles).
+These state percentages were then applied to the adjusted national emissions estimate (national emissions excluding GHGRP-only one-state emissions and California emissions).

-Finally, state-level emissions for GHGRP-reported facilities that reported as being located in only one state (where applicable) were summed with the calculated state-level emissions based on the calculation above to arrive at a total state emissions estimate for electric power systems.
+Finally, state-level emissions for GHGRP-reported facilities that were located in only one state (where applicable) were summed with the calculated state-level emissions based on the calculation above to arrive at a total state emissions estimate for electric power systems.

-The approach taken to disaggregate national emissions enables the EPA to use facility-level emissions data from the reporting program starting in 2011.
+The approach taken to disaggregate national emissions enables EPA to use facility-level emissions data from the reporting program starting in 2011.
 While this approach has limitations, it also sets up the emissions estimations for future improvements as more data become available (e.g., additional facility-level information on state locations of transmission lines obtained through research or additional reporting would facilitate greater use of GHGRP data).
 Additionally, using reported data for California better represents impacts of regulations on emissions in that state (e.g., California).
-Similarly, using data reported to the EPA can help account for any state-influenced actions (e.g., climate action planning at state and local levels).
+Similarly, using data reported to EPA can help account for any state-influenced actions (e.g., climate action planning at state and local levels).